Creamy, Luxurious French Buttercream: Your Complete Guide

 French Buttercreams fall under the True Buttercream Family, part of the larger Emulsions category.
 Frostings within the same group share similar characteristics, making it easy to navigate the world of frostings.

-True Buttercreams are a family of stable emulsion frostings, where fat and water-based ingredients are mixed to create a thick, creamy texture.
+True Buttercreams are a family of stable emulsion frostings in which fat- and water-based ingredients are mixed to create a thick, creamy texture.
 I’ll often also refer to these as “emulsion-based buttercreams.”

 Generally, True Buttercreams: